jbangdev/jbang-vscode/README.md

 - The Java Runtime for current file is not displayed in the status bar.
 - The JBang Classpath container is not shown in the Java Projects view (contributed by [Project Manager for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency)).

-**What you can do**:
+**What works (more or less)**:
-If you open a folder containing JBang scripts, each script will be assigned a specific classpath.
+- If you open a folder containing JBang scripts, each script will be assigned a specific classpath.
+- Modifying JBang directives in a file will update the classpath of the file.
+- JBang scripts can be run from the `Run JBang` codelens, that shows on top of the type declaration or main method, if there is one.
+- If a (.java) script is included in a Maven or Gradle project's hierarchy, right-clicking on the script and selecting `Synchronize JBang` will add the script's parent folder to the project's source path and the JBang dependencies will be added to the project's classpath.

+## Installation:
+Continuous Integration builds can be installed from [https://github.com/fbricon/vscode-jbang/releases/tag/latest](https://github.com/fbricon/vscode-jbang/releases/tag/latest).
+Download the most recent `vscode-jbang-<version>.vsix` file and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

 ## Development Setup